Back in the Day: May 11th - Crystal Palace 2-0 Burnley 1979

 Officially 51,482 were in attendance on the night, with people who were there claiming that unofficially it must have been over 60,000 – either way it is a record that still stands and is unlikely ever to be beaten.

-After a goalless first half and still no goals deep into the second, it looked like Palace would have to settle for a third-placed finish.
+After a goalless first half and still no goals deep into the second, it looked like Palace would have to settle for a third-place finish.
 Instead, fourteen minutes from time a Vince Hilaire cross was met by the head of Ian Walsh and, despite being around fifteen yards from goal, his effort flew past Alan Stevenson and into the top corner.

 The first goal bred confidence, and the Burnley goal had to face a barrage.
 Moments later Dave Swindlehurst made it two, scoring with a deflected effort after a powerful run and already the Palace fans were spilling on to the pitch in celebration.